-Swarthmore is a member of the American Parliamentary Debate Association (APDA), a circuit of 58 colleges and universities located mainly on the East Coast.
+Swarthmore is a member of the American Parliamentary Debate Association (APDA), a circuit of colleges and universities located mainly on the East Coast.
 We always go to at least one tournament each week, though occasionally we’ll send teams to two different tournaments on the same weekend.
 Each tournament begins on a Friday afternoon and is usually finished early Saturday evening; it consists of 5 separate debate rounds, a party, a banquet, and quarter-final, semi-final, and final rounds.
-This year, Swat will send teams to numerous American tournaments, one Canadian tournament, the U.S National Championships, the North American Championships, the Oxford University Intervarsity and the World Universities Debating Championships in Berlin, Germany.
+This year, Swat will send teams to numerous American tournaments, one Canadian tournament, the U.S National Championships, the North American Championships, the Cambridge University Intervarsity and the World Universities Debating Championships in Malaysia.
 In addition, we host a novice tournament in the fall and a regular APDA tournament in the spring every year.
 We last hosted the U.S. National Championships in 2010.

 Why should you debate?